nokia/CPU-Pooler/README.md

 CPUSetter first calculates what is the appropriate cpuset for the container: the allocated CPUs in case of exclusive, the shared pool in case of shared, or the default in case the container did not explicitly ask for any pooled resources.
 CPUSetter then provisions the calculated set into the relevant parametet of the container's cgroupfs filesystem (cpuset.cpus).
 As CPUSetter is triggered by all Pods on all Nodes, we can be sure no containers can ever -even accidentally- access CPU resources not meant for them!

+## Using the allocated CPUs

+For running the application in allocated CPUs or pinning application process / thread(s) to allocated CPUs , there are following options available:

+**cpuset**

+Cpuset basically just restricts container to run on certain CPU(s) so relying on cpuset isolation is suitable for plain shared CPU allocation.
+This option is also suitable for allocating  one exclusive CPU for a single threaded application.

+**pod annotation**

+If container has multiple processes and multiple exclusive CPUs are allocated or different pool types are used, pod annotation can be used to configure processes and CPU amounts for them.
+In this case CPU Pooler takes care of pinning the processes to allocated CPUs.
+This is suitable for single threaded processes running on exclusive CPUs.
+The container can also have process(es) running on shared CPUs

+**use environment variables for pinning**

+CPU Pooler sets allocated exclusive CPUs to environment variable `EXCLUSIVE_CPUS` and allocated shared CPUs to `SHARED_CPUS` environment variable.
+They contain CPU(s) as comma separated list.
+These variables can be used by the application to read the allocated CPU(s) and do pinning of threads / processes to the CPU(s).
+This option needs to be used e.g for multithreaded processess with exlusive CPUs.

+In this option there is a synchronization problem in CPUsetter setting the cpuset and application doing the pinning (by setting the CPU affinity); if application does the pinning immediately after the startup, it is highly likely that CPUsetter has not finished it's job and cpuset is set after the CPU affinity by the application process.
+In this case the affinity setting is lost.
+This problem is solved by the `process-starter`, which waits for finishing of cpuset configuration and starts the container process only after that.
+The `process-starter` can be used only if the `command` property is configured in container's pod manifest.
+If the `command` is not configured, the `process-starer` does not know which process to start in the container.
+If `command` cannot be configured, application must make sure that cpuset is configured (=matches to union of SHARED_CPUS and EXCLUSIVE_CPUS) before setting the CPU affinity.

 ## Configuration